HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 If no unique DX Kubernetes deployment identity is set in the helm value, the deployment uses the release name and namespace combination by default.
 See [Kubernetes Overview](../../../../get_started/plan_deployment/container_deployment/index.md) for deployment and configuration guidance.

-## Exporting the user session usage report in csv format
+## Exporting the user session usage report in CSV format

 This is the default option to export the usage report to the data table.
 It contains the following details: